Sometimes it is better to resolve disputes outside of the court system.

 - Arbitrators review the evidence, the applicable law, and the original contract or agreement.

 - After this review, arbitrators then render a decision for the parties.

-Agreement to use arbitration as the method of dispute resolution is typically specified in the original contract between parties.
+Contracting parties may specify arbitration as the method of dispute resolution when they agree and sign the original contract between them.

 Arbitration decisions are binding because parties to the dispute have already agreed (contracted) to abide by the arbitrator's decision.
-An arbitrator's decision can be appealed or reversed only under rare and extreme circumstance, as for example when there is compelling evidence that the arbitrator was biased.
+Arbitrator decisions are subject to appeal or reversal only under rare and extreme circumstances, as when there is compelling evidence that the arbitrator was biased.

 Who Uses Arbitration?